Enterprise Content Management Systems

 ECM stands for Enterprise Content Management.
 It refers to a set of strategies, tools, and processes used by organizations to manage, store, preserve, and deliver information and documents related to their operations.
 This can include a wide range of content types, such as documents, images, videos, emails, and more.

-Here are some key components and aspects of the best enterprise content management software:
+Here are some key components and aspects of the best Enterprise Content Management Systems:

 ECM Process & Lifecycle: From Capture to Retention